Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 5. Bavarian Alps

-The Bavarian Alps, part of the Alps mountain range, stretches along the German–Austrian border.
+The Bavarian Alps, part of the Alps mountain range, stretch along the German–Austrian border.
 It offers countless outdoor activities such as snowboarding, skiing, hiking, paragliding, and canoeing.
 Towns like Garmisch, Füssen, Berchtesgaden, and Oberstdorf serve as gateways.

 Highlights: